Industry

 Project Scope & Context

-Stroke care is extremely time-sensitive: every minute without treatment increases brain damage and worsens outcomes.
-Stroke Connect addresses key challenges in the stroke care pathway:
+Stroke care is designed for an extremely time-sensitive workflow.
+Every minute without treatment for the patient increases brain damage and worsens outcomes.

-• Data silos between ambulance teams, radiologists, neurologists, and hospital systems.
+Information black box between ambulance teams, radiologists, neurologists, and hospital systems

 UX Role & Contributions